 The currency in Croatia is the Croatian kuna (HRK).
 At the time of writing 1 EUR was approximately 7.5 HRK.

 Where to eat in Croatia

 Croatian food is very similar to Italian and Mediterranean cuisine.
 Most restaurants offered selections of Mediterranean starters (eg. Greek salad, fried calamari, fish or meat tartare etc) and then pasta, risotto, fish or meat as main courses.
 I was travelling with a celiac friend which made eating on the go very complicated (not many gluten-free bakeries in Croatia) so we sat down at restaurants for most of our meals.
 Prices ranged from 100 – 250 HRK for nice sit down meals of at least two courses depending on the restaurant location and menu.
 If you want to save money on food there are lots of bakeries in both Split and Dubrovnik, where you can grab local sandwiches, wraps, pizza and more for 20 – 50 HRK.

-My favourite restaurants we ate at on this trip were the following:
+Some of the best restaurants in Croatia and my personal favourites we ate at on this trip were the following:

 - Lady Pipi in Dubrovnik: This restaurant was recommended to us by both our AirBnb host and the guy from whom we bought our day tours as a place where “the locals go”.
 They do fantastic fish and meat grills and have a rooftop dining area with views over the red roof of Dubrovnik